-- Natural - Is defined as a death caused solely by disease and/or the aging process. - Accident - Applies when an injury or poisoning causes death and there is little or no evidence that the injury or poisoning occurred with intent to harm or cause death.
-The fatal outcome was unintentional. - Per the National Association of Medical Examiners: A Guide for Manner of Death Guidelines, First Edition, 2002: - "Unintentional deaths from drug toxicity/poisoning in which the drug is administered by someone with the consent of the decedent may be classified as Accident, as long as there is no evidence by reasonable investigative inference that the drug was given with the intent to kill the victim.
+- Applies when an injury or poisoning causes death and there is little or no evidence that the injury or poisoning occurred with intent to harm or cause death.
+The fatal outcome was unintentional. - o Per the National Association of Medical Examiners: A Guide for Manner of Death Guidelines, First Edition, 2002: - "Unintentional deaths from drug toxicity/poisoning in which the drug is administered by someone with the consent of the decedent may be classified as Accident, as long as there is no evidence by reasonable investigative inference that the drug was given with the intent to kill the victim.
 Prosecution may still occur, if appropriate.
 This approach may seem inconsistent with some other scenarios, but it is reasonable on the basis that severe injury or death is not near as likely as, for example, when a loaded gun is placed to the head and the trigger is pulled."

-• Suicide
+Suicide

-- Results from an injury or poisoning as a result of an intentional, self-inflicted act committed to do self-harm or cause the death of one's self. - Homicide - When death results from a volitional act committed by another person to cause fear, harm, or death.
+o Results from an injury or poisoning as a result of an intentional, self-inflicted act committed to do self-harm or cause the death of one's self.

+Homicide

+O When death results from a volitional act committed by another person to cause fear, harm, or death.
 This may also include willful neglect.
 Intent to cause death is a common element, but not required for classification of homicide.
 Homicide for the purposes of the death certificate is a "neutral" term and neither indicates nor implies criminal intent, which remains a determination within the province of legal processes.